SAP-samples/event-driven-integrations-codejam/exercises/05-explore-aem/README.md

     <img alt="Event Broker - Connect" src="assets/event-broker-connect.png" width="90%"/><br/>
     <i>Event Broker - Connect</i>
 </p>

+> 🚨 The connection details (username and password) available in the ***Connect*** tab are the ones set by default when creating an event broker service.
+That doesn't mean that they will actually work, e.g. you can update the password for the `solace-cloud-client` created with the event broker service.
+This is the case of the `solace-cloud-client` user in the `APJ-IN-Broker`.

 👉 In the `EU-North-Broker` event broker service, go to the ***Manage*** tab of the event broker service.